Written by: Alexandra Uta // Last Updated:

 Of course, the actual purpose of water softeners is to remove hard water minerals – think calcium and magnesium.
 This is why a salt-based water softener adds sodium or potassium to your water.

 What’s more, chances are the iron will plug and foul the resin bed as time goes by.
-Thus, make sure to it regularly.
+Thus, make sure to check on it regularly.
 Also, consider using Iron-Out™ or something similar.
 A resin that is badly fouled is difficult to clean, which is why replacing the entire bed might be the better option.

 Subpar iron removal can be the result of high well water pH.
 This is because ferrous iron converts to ferric more quickly in alkaline water.
 At the same time, low water pH can prolong a water softener’s resin bed life.
 And so can longer backwashes and more frequent regenerations with high salting as it delays fouling.